 - The Music History placement exam is a multiple choice test with both a written and an administered listening portion.
 Time limit: Three Hours

 - The Music Theory exam is a take-home exam.
 Time limit: 24 Hours.

 - The Ear Training placement exam is offered during every live audition date, and on Graduate Placement Exam Days as well (usually one week before the start of each semester).
-It is a one-hour administered test.
+It is a 45-minute administered test.